Eleine: History

 On 27 November 2020, the band released their third album Dancing in Hell under the Black Lodge Records label.
 The theme of the album is described as "shares stories of inner demons, strength and loss" Although there were news that the album reached number 2 on the Swedish hard rock albums chart and number 12 on the general albums chart, swedishcharts.com reported that Dancing reached number 60 on their album charts.

 In January 2022, Eleine signed with record label Atomic Fire Records.

 On 14 October 2022, they released Acoustic in Hell, an EP with acoustic renditions of eight of their tracks.
 They supported Sonata Arctica on their Acoustic Adventures Tour.

 On 12 January 2023, the band announced Filip Stålberg as their new bassist.
 In April, they announced their fourth album We Shall Remain to be released on 14 July.
 In October of the same year, as they commenced their I Am On Tour dates, touring guitarist Victor Jonasson was announced as a permanent member of the band.

 On 14 February 2025, the band announced the departures of both Jesper Sunnhagen and Filip Stålberg, citing their inappropriate behavior towards fans.
 On 12 June, the band announced they would release a new EP, We Stand United, on 5 September.

+On March 3, 2026, the band announced a European tour in the fall that year.
+On 10 May 2026, the band released the single, "Empire of Lies", and simultaneously announced that their upcoming fifth studio album would be announced soon.
+On 1 August 2026, the band released the single, "Watch As We Rise", and simultaneously announced that their upcoming fifth studio album would be titled The Water Taste of Blood and released on 4 December 2026.